 RESOURCES

-Here, we seek out very recent endeavors, attempts, failures, and otherwise(s) which document the hybrid juncture that is “poiesis:” NOT, strictly, a making but a hearing of the world which conducts itself as we so-call “aesthetically” while mainlining the social condition by inevitable force of the violent systems we live under.
-Such is attunement, no?
+Here, we seek out very recent endeavors [e.g. attempts, failures] and otherwise(s) which document the hybrid juncture that is ποίησις [“poiesis”]: not, strictly, just a ‘making’ but a production emanative from a hearing of the world which conducts itself as we oft say “aesthetically” while mainlining the social condition by inevitable force of the violent systems we live under.
+Such is attunement (to), no?

-This space is not meant to be such a “breviary” (here current neologism; alt-def: short space), but an expansive conversation.
-We seek submissions of engaging, aligned materials in conversation with what is present thus far and other Press affairs.
-Visit our SUBMIT page to learn more about ‘how’ to do this.
+This journal is not meant to be such a “breviary” (here current neologism; alt-def: short space), but an expansive conversation.

 INTERVENTIONS